Need Professional Help? Talk to an Estate Planning Attorney.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon was one of just a few states to allow terminally ill patients to legally end their lives.

 Spurred by Maynard's decision and the resulting publicity, the Missouri General Assembly first considered a death with dignity law in 2018.
-Now, in the 2024 legislative session, Missouri lawmakers are considering another aid-in-dying bill, HB1903, called the Marilyn Teitelbaum Death With Dignity Act, that would allow terminally ill patients who meet certain requirements to request life-ending medication.
+Most recently, in the 2025 legislative session, Missouri lawmakers introduced another aid-in-dying bill, called the Marilyn Teitelbaum Death With Dignity Act (HB453).
+This bill, too, failed to pass.
+If it had been enacted, the law would have functioned much like Oregon's Death With Dignity Act, allowing terminally ill patients who met certain requirements to request and use life-ending medication.

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" is becoming a more accepted way to refer to this process.

-You may also see the phrase "right to die" used in place of "death with dignity" or "medial aid in dying."
-However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
+You could also see the phrase "right to die" used in place of "death with dignity" or "medial aid in dying."
+"Right to die," though, is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a Missouri living will and durable power of attorney for health care.
-(See the end of this article for more information.)
+For information about appointing a health care agent and making known your own wishes for medical care at the end of life, see the Living Wills & Medical Powers of Attorney section of Nolo.com.

 Learn More